jihunzzang02/jihun_majormap/README.md

 2. extracting representative keywords of each job(position) through TF-IDF
 3. finding the distinct vetors of each job(position) from embedding using Doc2Vec
 4. calculating the similarity between each jobs
-5. visualizing all jobs based on embedded vectors of each jobs
+5. visualizing all the jobs based on embedded vectors of each jobs

 Data Science /
 Data analysis /